TABLE OF CONTENTS

 Even though the No-Hardware Plan is part of the Essentials Plan, we’ve included it here for clarity.
 Part of the Starter Plans for professional, personal, and home & field services, the No-Hardware Plan doesn’t incur any processing fees per transaction and isn’t tied to a specific Clover hardware.
 You can use a device that you already own (such as a smartphone, tablet, or computer) with the Clover app installed.
 No matter the industry, it costs $14.95 per month and has limited features.

 Now that we’ve detailed the plans available for using Clover’s software, we’ll review the four unique hardware products Clover offers.
+For more details, check out our full guide on Clover fees and pricing.

 Hardware pricing and processing fees